Anti-Zionism: Islamic perspectives

-Strands of anti-Zionist thought developed through a transnational process: European intellectuals formulated ideas, Jewish and Christian intellectuals transmitted and translated them, and Muslim intellectuals incorporated them into regional political discourse.
-Some Muslims view the State of Israel as an intrusion into what sharia defines as Dar al-Islam, a domain they believe should be ruled by Muslims, reflecting its historical conquest in the name of Islam.
-Some Muslims believe jihad against Israel is justified due to the 1948 Palestinian expulsions.
-ISIS believes that we are living in the Islamic End Times and that Jews in Israel are allies of the Dajjal, the Muslim counterpart to the Antichrist.
-In their view, Muslims must take over historic Palestine before the Dajjal can be defeated.
+Some Muslims believe the 1948 Palestinian expulsions justify jihad against Israel.
+Some view the State of Israel as an intrusion into what Sharia defines as Dar al-Islam, a domain they believe should be ruled by Muslims, reflecting its historical conquest in the name of Islam.

 In his 1980 book Islam and the Problem of Israel, Palestinian-American philosopher Ismail al-Faruqi argues that from an Islamic perspective Zionism is incompatible with Judaism and has failed to provide security or dignity for Jews.
 He contends that life in Israel is defined by conflict, militarization, and dependence on international powers, making the state the "greatest failure" of Zionism.
-Al-Faruqi calls for dismantling Zionism, suggesting that Israeli Jews who renounce it could live as an "ummatic community" within the Muslim world, following Jewish law under rabbinic courts within an Islamic framework.
+Al-Faruqi calls for the dismantling of Zionism, suggesting that Israeli Jews who renounce it could live as an "ummatic community" within the Muslim world, following Jewish law under rabbinic courts within an Islamic framework.